cloudquery/policies/transformations/gcp/compliance-free/README.md

 ### Examples

 How many checks did I fail in the CIS 2.0 benchmark?
-(Postgres)
+(PostgreSQL)
 ```sql
 SELECT count(*) as failed_count
 FROM gcp_compliance__cis_v2_0_0_free
 WHERE status = 'fail'
 ```

 Which resource failed the most tests in the CIS 1.2 benchmark?
-(Postgres)
+(PostgreSQL)
 ```sql
 SELECT resource_id, count(*) as failed_count
 FROM gcp_compliance__cis_v1_2_0_free